 If you have AFib, otherwise known as arrhythmia, you may need to wear a mobile heart rhythm monitor.
 A remote monitor works by capturing the electrical activity in your heart and then documents that information for both you and your doctor.
-This type of monitor makes it possible for you to advance in your treatment by seeing when you experience an arrhythmia, but there are certain factors that must be considered when using this type of monitor to ensure your reading is accurate.
+This type of monitor makes it possible for you to advance in your treatment by seeing when you experience an arrhythmia, but certain factors must be considered when using this type of monitor to ensure your reading is accurate.

 How to get an accurate reading

 When you’re taking a reading with your mobile heart rhythm monitor certain issues can present themselves.
 For instance, the recording must be made while the arrhythmia is occurring, otherwise, the reading could be displayed as completely normal.
 The general rule is to take a reading as soon as the arrhythmia is persistent, which helps the monitor get an accurate reading.
 If you are unable to get a proper reading with this type of heart rhythm monitor, your doctor may suggest a long-term monitor for more accurate results.

 Long-term monitors fall within two different categories.
 They may be continuous recording (Holter) or intermittent recording.
 There is also an implantation monitor that differs in the way it’s used.
 Instead of being worn or held for testing, it’s implanted under the skin.
 The most advanced monitor is the smart Band-Aid, which is small, simple to use, and employs the most accurate tracking methods.